Coping Skills For Depression

 The goal is to build a mindset that utilizes mindfulness and is adaptable.

-Mindfulness: involves living and focusing on the present.
-This strategy in a small dosage encourages the person to focus on what is in the present, such as smell, touch or present emotions.
+The practice of mindfulness involves living and focusing on the present.
+This strategy in a small dosage encourages the person to focus on what is in the present, such as smell, touch, or present emotions.

-Adaptation: is your ability to transition from here to their while remaining in control.
+The practice of adaption is found in your ability to transition from here to there while remaining in control.
 This truly pulls on your ability to take bad news in the morning and continue your day with a positive mindset.